dehnhardt/iconnconfig/BUILD.md

 # Following packages must be installed

 ## Linux
+at least
-at least qt4.8 development packages libasound2-dev
+* qt4.8 development packages
+* libasound2-dev
-libclalsadrv-dev
+* libclalsadrv-dev
-libusb-1.0-0-dev
+* libusb-1.0-0-dev

 Surely some more...

 ## compile
-change to this directory
+* change to this directory
-qmake
+* qmake
-make
+* make

-There might be errors abot a lot of packages that need to be installed
+There might be errors because of missing additional development packages.
+As I do not have a 'clean' system around, I can not test it.
+Please create an issue for such errors, so I can add dependencies.